jonathanlocke/jonathanlocke.github.io/_posts/2022-01-28-docker-build.md

 because the build environment is standardized, and the build should have worked at the time the Docker image was created.
-Having a common, standardized build environment provides us with an easy way to determine if there's a problem in the source code versus a build environmental problem.
-If the Docker workspace builds, we can be fairly sure that there is nothing wrong with code, even if the host workspace build fails.
+Having a common, standardized build environment provides us with an easy way to determine if there's a problem in the source code versus a build environment problem.
+If the Docker workspace builds successfully, we can be fairly sure that there is nothing wrong with code, even if the host workspace build fails.

 The *kivakit-docker-build-workspace.sh* script allows us to switch between the Docker and host workspaces.
 Initially, the workspace inside the Docker container is set up to build.
-If we want to switch to the host workspace, we can issue this command:
+If we want to switch to the host workspace, we can issue this command (use **TAB** to complete the long script name):

     kivakit-docker-build-workspace.sh host